 She also has put many web links in the book, “trying to expand students’ knowledge of the incredible variety of educational resources available for free,” she said.
 “There are links to news articles, to sites with public data such as the U.S. Census Bureau, and to math instruction videos on YouTube.
 I think the exposure to these resources will help the students turn to them if they are confused on a topic in a future math course.”

-Even though Wilcox has not completed the first draft of her book, it is being tested in class this semester.
+Even though Wilcox has not completed the first draft of her book, it is being tested in class this term.
 Instructors Leslie Month and Jane Brecha, with department approval, are using the book in their Math 075 sections.
 One instructor posted it on her personal website, and the other has put it in a WebCT for the course.

 When the project is finished, Wilcox said, she plans to offer it to other colleges and students.
 “I hope students and instructors will want to use the book when they hear about it.”